 BMW 5 Series Electronic Turbo Actuator Faults

 The electronic turbo actuator is designed to accurately control the output of the turbocharger and has proven to be much more efficient than older vacuum controlled actuators.
-The electronic actuator is controlled by the Engine ECU and the parameters can be adjusted electronically to make very precise changes which can help improve the power and efficiency of the vehicle – by reducing turbo spool time and increasing boost pressure.
+The electronic actuator is controlled by the Engine ECU and the parameters can be adjusted electronically to make very precise changes that can help improve the power and efficiency of the vehicle – by reducing turbo spool time and increasing boost pressure.

 Failure of the electronic turbo actuator is extremely common and we now carry some of the most common failing part numbers in stock.
-Below we have compiled a short list of part numbers we’re seeing frequently in our workshops.
+Below we have compiled a shortlist of part numbers we’re seeing frequently in our workshops.

 |Common Part Numbers||Common Part Numbers|

 Often a faulty turbo actuator can be mis-diagnosed as a faulty boost pressure sensor.
 This is an extremely common failing part and below are some of the most common failure symptoms we see on an almost daily basis:

 - Loss of power under acceleration